Simcoe County: Law enforcement and policing

-Canadian Forces Military Police provides policing and security for Canadian Forces Base Borden (25 km southwest of Barrie).
+Canadian Forces Military Police provides policing and security for CFB Borden (25 km southwest of Barrie).

 Public health

 The local public agency for the county, the cities of Barrie and Orillia, and the neighbouring District Municipality of Muskoka is the Simcoe Muskoka District Health Unit.
 It is responsible for delivering public health programs and services, enforcing public health regulations, and advising local officials and local governments on health issues.